 Students can join the student government to work towards improving the quality of educational, social, and personal life at UBC.
 Student governments have both paid and unpaid opportunities.
 There are also several leadership opportunities involving community service and the Go Global Leadership program for UBC’s exchange students.

-The Vancouver UBC Campus is almost like a small city.
-It’s so big that you may have to walk for 20 minutes to the next class or take a shuttle bus from one end of the campus to the other.
+UBC’s (Point Grey) Main Campus is almost like a small city.
+It’s so big that you may have to walk for 20 minutes to get to your next class, or take a shuttle bus from one end of the campus to the other.

 When you explore the campus, you’ll most likely come across the busy intersection of University Boulevard and Main Mall, where you will find the famous UBC fountain, the beautiful libraries (the most popular ones are Irving and Koerner), a variety of faculty buildings, and the Beaty Biodiversity Museum.